Newsletter with all the latest updates and training:

-Online Harms: Cybertrauma; What is this and why/how and when does this differ from corporeal (real life) trauma?
+Online Harms and Online Safeguarding: Working with Cybertrauma in the therapy room; What is this and why/how and when does this differ from corporeal (real-life) trauma?
 What is the impact on the child or adult?

 A simple bio/psycho/social model of attachment and polyvagal approaches to device/game use in children and adults.

 Infant and child development in a world of screens and devices.

 The day will cover the Online harms children and young people face, the cybertraumas they may encounter and how to work with this in therapy.

 What questions do you need to ask and how do you start conversations with a child about their online life if you are not familiar with e-safety issues?
 What can you say to a parent/carer and what can you advise them?
 What should you look out for?

 What language can you use and how do you facilitate a deep therapeutic space for an infinite arena of choice and foreverness?

 Social media and gaming.
 What to look out for, what are the dangers and myths?

 Screen time and mental health; is there a real link?